 “Circled around pits of smoking coal and burning embers we tossed together a glorious summer potato salad”

-We sat for a longtime that evening at one of the tables on the lawn enjoying the mellow summer evening.
+We sat for a longtime at one of the tables on the lawn enjoying the mellow summer evening.
 And as the hazy summer night set in over Bohult we went for one last swim in the warm lake, breaking into the moon’s reflection on the surface.
-We used a flashlight to find our way back to our cabin where we fell into a deep sleep waking up to the first rays of light that found their way through the treetops and into our fluffy bed.
-My barefoot walk to the toilet located 50m behind the cabin was perhaps not the most convenient of morning routines, but stopping for a second to feel the moist moss under my feet and enjoy a sublime concert of forest birds, was truly magical.
+We used a flashlight to find our way back to our cabin where we fell into a deep sleep, waking to the first rays of light that found their way through the treetops and into our fluffy bed.
+My barefoot walk to the toilet located 50m behind the cabin was perhaps not the most convenient of morning routines, but stopping for a second to feel the moist moss under my feet and enjoy a sublime concert of forest birds was truly magical.

 Stedsans in the Woods will only be open weekends during the 2019 season.
 The weekend restaurant will eventually move down to a tented location on a peninsula by the lake, providing a unique setting for meals in direct proximity to water.
 The weekday cook-it-yourself meals have been put on hold and guests will be served family-style meals by the Stedsans’ team at the lakeside restaurant instead.
 Please check the Stedsans’ website for the most up-to-date information.